3 Lessons Bats Can Teach Us About Life

 Research shows that seeking feedback

-- improves skills and performance, and
+- Improves skills and performance.

-- is related to more positive job attitudes, including job satisfaction, lower intention to leave the organization, and lower actual turnover.
+- Is related to more positive job attitudes, including job satisfaction, lower intention to leave the organization, and lower actual turnover.

 Although you may be reluctant to seek out negative feedback, it can enhance perceptions about you and produce more accurate understandings of how other people view your work.
 What's not to love about that?

 - The image of the Mexican free-tailed bat is the logo for Bacardi rum.
 According to Cuban and Spanish folklore, bats are symbols of good health, family unity, and good fortune.